selflearning836-dotcom/Self-Learning-Platform/README.md

-# 🐍 Python Quiz Repository
+# 🐍 Welcome to the Self-Learning Platform

 Welcome to the **Python MCQ Challenge Repo**! 🎓
 This repository is designed for students to **practice GitHub workflow** while testing their Python knowledge.